RESEARCH STARTER

 For as long as human beings have loaned money to one another, there have been people unable to pay their debts.
 Bankruptcy, as a financial and legal process, has been a fixture of Western society since at least the sixteenth century, and the first British law concerning the practice was introduced in 1542.
 The United States has had bankruptcy laws for much of its history; the first such law, based on the later, less harsh incarnations of British bankruptcy law, was introduced in 1800 but repealed three years later.
 Bankruptcy laws returned in various forms over the next centuries—though the first permanent federal law was not enacted until 1898—and became of particular concern during the 1930s, when the Great Depression forced many Americans into extreme poverty.
 The Bankruptcy Reform Act of 1978 introduced major reforms to bankruptcy law, while the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 ushered in further reforms, introducing new regulations to prevent unscrupulous debtors from abusing the system.
 Among the reforms introduced by the 2005 law were the requirement that those seeking bankruptcy complete credit counseling and the requirement for a means test determining eligibility for liquidation-based bankruptcy.

 Generally regarded as an extreme measure, bankruptcy is typically thought of as a last resort for individuals mired in debt that they have no hope of ever repaying.
 In many cases, an individual’s required debt payments may exceed their monthly income.
 Often, those who choose to declare bankruptcy have attempted to make payments and work with creditors to establish payment plans but have been unable to do so.
 Among the types of debt that prompt debtors to consider bankruptcy are mortgages and credit card debt.
-However, medical debt was the most common cause of bankruptcy by the early twenty-first century.
+However, loss of job (or reduced income) and medical debt were one of the most common cause of bankruptcy by the early twenty-first century.

 There are some drawbacks to bankruptcy, and individuals considering filing must be sure to be aware of and weigh all of the factors involved.
 Perhaps the most significant factor is that certain types of debt cannot be discharged through bankruptcy proceedings, and debtors who file for bankruptcy will remain responsible for them.
-Such debts include child support payments, some delinquent income taxes and government fines, and most student loans (though some changes to discharging student loan debt through Chapter 13 bankruptcy were made in the mid-2020s, making discharge of this type of debt more attainable).
-In addition, bankruptcy has serious and long-lasting financial ramifications, appearing as a major derogatory mark on an individual’s credit report for as many as ten years.
+Such debts include child support payments, some delinquent income taxes and government fines, and most student loans (though some changes to discharging student loan debt through Chapter 13 bankruptcy were made in the mid-2020s, standardizing the procedure and guidelines of discharge of this type of debt in case of claims of undue hardship).
+In addition, bankruptcy has serious and long-lasting financial ramifications, appearing as a major derogatory mark on an individual’s credit report for many years (up to ten years for Chapter 7 and about seven years for Chapter 13, counted from the filing date).
 The poor credit score resulting from bankruptcy could make it very difficult for the individual in question to obtain loans or credit cards in the future.
 Finally, there are several procedural requirements of bankruptcy that some individuals may consider significant drawbacks.
 Filing is not free.
 The federal government sets the filing fee depending on the type of bankruptcy for which the individual files.
 Additional fees, such as for legal assistance, which may range from $750 to $4,500, or the required credit counseling, ranging from $50 to $250, could likewise complicate the situation for debtors considering bankruptcy.
-In total, most individuals spend $1,300 or more to file bankruptcy.
+In total, most individuals spend $1,300 or more to file for bankruptcy.

 Overview